jellyfin/jellyfin-server-windows/README.md

 1. Ensure that a complete copy of Jellyfin Server is available in a folder.
 If using the combined package from above, proceed to the next step.
     * If you are building Jellyfin from source, place a copy of `jellyfin-ffmpeg` or equivalent in the same folder as the server binary.
 You need to add `ffmpeg.exe` and `ffprobe.exe` alongside `jellyfin.exe`.
 2. Copy the GPLv2 License file either from their website, or the `Support Files` folder, and place it in the same directory as the server.
 Ensure that it is named `LICENSE` with no extension.
+3. Copy the contents of the compiled tray app (including its DLLs) into the folder with the server.
+If there is a duplicate DLL, skip it.
+We only need to add anything that isn't already included.
-3. Download a copy of the `jellyfin-ux` repository, or at least have the following files at a path ending with `\branding\NSIS\`:
+4. Download a copy of the `jellyfin-ux` repository, or at least have the following files at a path ending with `\branding\NSIS\`:
     * modern-install.ico
     * installer-header.bmp
     * installer-right.bmp
-4. Install NSIS if not already available.
+5. Install NSIS if not already available.
 Be sure to select a Full install.
-5. Open Powershell.
+6. Open Powershell.
 Set the environment variable `InstallLocation` to the folder where Jellyfin Server is available.
     * e.g. `$env:InstallLocation = "C:\Users\Anthony\Downloads\jellyfin_10.7.7"`
-6. Go to the directory where NSIS is installed.
+7. Go to the directory where NSIS is installed.
 In most systems, this is at `C:\Program Files (x86)`.
     * e.g. `cd 'C:\Program Files (x86)\NSIS'`.
-7. Run the following command, substituting the path to your `jellyfin-ux` files and the NSIS script from this repository:
+8. Run the following command, substituting the path to your `jellyfin-ux` files and the NSIS script from this repository:

     ```
     .\makensis /Dx64 /DUXPATH=C:\Users\Anthony\Downloads\jellyfin-ux-master "C:\Users\Anthony\Downloads\jellyfin-server-windows\nsis\jellyfin.nsi"
     ```